Sights in Schmalkalden - explore Thuringia's beautiful south-west on a weekend

 Conclusion: Is Schmalkalden-Meiningen worth a visit?

-What is the best time to travel to the region?
+IWhat is the best time to visit the Schmalkalden-Meiningen region?

-Every season has its advantages: Summer and early fall, for those who indulge in hiking.
-The Schmalkalden Town Festival also takes place every last weekend in August - a festival with a long tradition.
-In winter, snow sports enthusiasts get their money's worth.
+Every season has its advantages: I recommend the summer months and early autumn for hiking.
+The Schmalkalden town festival also takes place every last weekend in August – a festival with a long tradition.
+In winter, winter sports enthusiasts get their money’s worth.

 ☕️ Blogging costs time and money.
 Would you like to appreciate our work so that we can continue to share our tips with you as experts?
 We would appreciate a tip in our virtual coffee fund at PayPal → VIEL UNTERWEGS Coffee Box.
 Thanks to you, we can put our passion and heart and soul into this blog.